porscheinformatik/anti-mapper/README.md

         return dto;
     }

+Have a look at the [ParentMapper-Sample](https://github.com/porscheinformatik/anti-mapper/blob/master/src/test/java/at/porscheinformatik/antimapper/sample/parentchild/ParentMapper.java)!

 ### `Merger` and `AbstractMerger`

 If you want to map an object into an existing object, then you implement a `Merger`.
 You can either implement the interface or extend the `AbstractMerger`.
 Make it a singleton - that means, you should always use the same instance for merging.
-Write it thread-safe (don't use fields).
+Write it thread-safe (don't use fields)!

 Call the class something like `*Mapper`.
 This is convenient and it makes it easy to find and recognize mapper classes.